 We believe that Jesus is the Christ, whose life, death, and resurrection reveal God's love and grace.

 Belief in Jesus Christ is the cornerstone of our faith.
 We honor and celebrate the diversity of faith expressions inspired by the saving power and enduring presence of Christ in our lives.
 In life, Jesus teaches us how we should live, ushering in the kingdom of God through acts of humility, mercy, and love.
 In death, Jesus embodies the redempteive power of sacrificial love.
 In resurrection, Jesus reveals to us that the grace and justice of God will always overpower the sin and judgement of the world.

-We believe that the Bible is a scared, inspired text that everyone can read, understand and interpret.
+We believe that the Bible is a sacred, inspired text that everyone can read, understand and interpret.

 The Bible illuminates our lives as Christians, offers us insight to the faith of our spiritual ancestors, and implores us to wrestle with questions about our faith.
 We affirm that the Bible is sacred and inspired scripture that reveals God more fully to us, and we recognize that our relationship with and revelation of God is a deeply personal experience that draws us into community.
 We believe that each person should be empowered and equipped to read, understand, and interpret the Bible for themselves.

 We believe that the Lord's Table is open to all people.

 Each week we gather at what we call, The Lord's Table, to celebrate communion and remember the last meal Jesus shared with his disciples before his crucifixion.
 The invitation to share in this meal—a powerful symbol of the grace that Jesus offers us—is open to all who seek a deeper relationship with God.
 When we gather at the table to serve, to eat and to drink with one another, we invite the spirit of God to be at work in our midst.